Annad25/Finance_bot/README.md

 4. Run the app deployed on docker:
    You will have to have docker installed in your system to run the application.
 Go to docker's official website, [Docker official site](https://www.docker.com/get-started/) and follow the instructions to download it on your system.
-After that follow the next steps.
+After that follow the next steps in you terminal

    ```bash